-- There is a limit of 5 active InterLibrary Loan requests per customer.
-That is, a customer may have no more than 5 items currently on loan from another library and/or being requested at the same time. - Fill out the online form available at www.pueblolibrary.org.
+- There is a limit of 5 active Interlibrary Loan requests per customer.
+That is, a customer may have no more than 5 items currently on loan from another library and or being requested at the same time. - Fill out the online form available at www.pueblolibrary.org.
 Include an ISBN or OCLC accession number, title and author, on the application-if known.
 Also include your library card number.
-Be sure the library has an updated address and phone number on your library account. - Some libraries charge to lend their items.
+Be sure the library has an updated address and phone number on your library account.

+- Some libraries charge to lend their items.
 If this situation occurs, you will be notified first and can accept or decline to pay the charges.
-PCCLD will always go to those libraries that do not charge first.
-If there is a charge, it must be paid when you pick up the item. - The lending library sets the due dates and terms of use.
-Items are checked out to customers in Workflows using the Special Due Date helper.
-Renewals are not allowed.

-- If a borrowed item is not returned, a fee of \$100.00 is assessed to the customer's account, and any damages to borrowed items while in the customer's possession will be billed per the lending library's terms. - Overdue notices for ILL items are generated per the usual PCCLD schedule.
+PCCLD will always to those libraries that do not charge first.
+If there is a charge, it must be paid when you pick up the item. - The lending library sets the due date and terms of use.
+Renewals may be available upon request. - If a borrowed items is not returned, a fee of \$100.00 is assessed to the customer's account, and any damages to borrowed items while in the customer's possession will be billed per the lending library's terms. - Overdue notices for ILL items are generated per the usual PCCLD schedule.
 Late fees of .10 per day are charged for overdue ILL items.
 The maximum overdue fine is \$3.00 per item.
-All ILL items will have a three-day grace period, after which, fines accrue from the first day overdue. - InterLibrary Loan items "expire" seven days after the customer is notified that the hold is available.
-"Clean Holds" reports are generated and processed using PCCLD's regular schedule and procedures. - Repeated failure to pick up ILL items or return items on the due date may result in loss of ILL privileges for the remaining calendar year. - It is the customer's responsibility to abide by Fair Use and Copyright Law.
+All ILL items will have a three day grace period, after which, fines accrue from the first day overdue. - Interlibrary Loans items "expire" seven days after the customer is notified that the hold is available.
+"Clean Holds" reports are generated and processed using PCCLD's regular schedule and procedures. - Repeated failure to pick up ILL items or return items on the due date may result in loss of ILL privileges for the remaining calendar year. - It is the customer's responsibility to abide by the Fair Use and Copyright Law.